 Should You Invest in the Highest Dividend Paying Stocks?

-Dividend paying stocks can be great to own, but chasing the best dividend stocks may cost you in the long run.
+Stocks that pay dividends can be great to own, but chasing the highest annual payouts may cost you in the long run.
 Here

 A successful company—one which earns real money every year has three options.
 It can reinvest those earnings into the company to make new products, find more customers, build new stores or factories, or make the business more efficient.
 It can buy back its stock so that each remaining share owns more of the company (and more of next year's profits).
 It can return some of that money to shareholders in the form of dividends.
 As part of learning how to invest in stocks, you need to understand how dividends work.